-As part of its initiatives under “Corporate Social Responsibility’, Rashtriya Chemicals & Fertilizers Ltd (RCF) has undertaken several projects in the areas of rural development, promoting health care and education aimed for the benefit of needy and for general good of the society.
+As part of its initiatives under “Corporate Social Responsibility’, Rashtriya Chemicals & Fertilizers Ltd (RCF) has undertaken several projects in the areas of promoting health care, rural development, Skill Development and education aimed for the benefit of needy and for general good of the society.
 These projects are in accordance with Schedule VII of the Companies Act, 2013 and the Company’s CSR policy.
-RCF has spent Rs.3.88 Crore on CSR activities in the year 2018-19.
+RCF has spent Rs.4.21 Crore on CSR activities in the year 2020-21.
 The activities, in brief, are as under:

-RCF has been providing drinking water for last 23 years to seven villages around Thal unit through pipelines laid down from the water reservoir in the unit and spent about Rs.60.61 lakh on this account during the year.
-More than 15,700 residents of the villages got benefited of the scheme.
+RCF has been providing drinking water for last 25 years to seven villages around Thal unit through pipelines laid down from the water reservoir in the unit.
+More than 17,900 residents of the villages got benefited of the scheme.

 The adoption of Agricultural technology for increasing crop yield and land productivity is greatly facilitated by training and adequate dissemination of knowledge.
 RCF sought to bridge the gap between Research Scientist and the farmer by setting up its State of the Art Farmers’ Training Centre (FTC) in 1988 at Nagpur and in 1998 at Thal.
 These early steps have paid rich dividend since then.
 More than 30000 farmers have attended & benefited from these training Programmes conducted at the two Farmers Training Centre in the last half decade and have used the knowledge to upgrade their farm practices and have succeeded in drastically reducing their overheads and increase their wealth.
 These institutes are equipped with the latest audio-visual aids, classrooms and also hostels providing residential accommodation to the farmers The Company’s dedicated training facilities are manned by in-house professionally qualified faculty, eminent research scientists from agricultural institutions, Agro experts, progressive farmers andRead More...